awennersteen/awennersteen.github.io/_talks/2024-01-20-POPL-and-PlanQC-Qadence.md

 Indeed, this manner of thinking where you really focus on proving correctness is a lesson I've already noticed having influenced my programming style.

 Lastly, I gave a talk on our new quantum programming framework / language during the workshop dedicated to the topic of quantum programming languages.

-You can watch the presentation on [YouTube](https://www.youtube.com/watch?v=cXIll6l7S1s&t=8797s).
-The slides are available from [the conference webpage](Checkhttps://popl24.sigplan.org/details/planqc-2024-papers/4/Qadence-a-differentiable-interface-for-digital-analog-programs).
+You can watch the presentation on [YouTube](https://www.youtube.com/watch?v=cXIll6l7S1s&t=8797s), the slides are available on [the conference webpage](Checkhttps://popl24.sigplan.org/details/planqc-2024-papers/4/Qadence-a-differentiable-interface-for-digital-analog-programs).

 Qadence is open source and you find it on our [GitHub](https://github.com/pasqal-io/qadence).